Felix-Quehl/go-https-file-server/README.md

 This is a simple https file server.
 Does server static websites of the box.
-Just put your stuff in the public directory.
+Just put your stuff in the `./public` directory.

 ## Run